Mole removal on the aging face (Seborrheic keratoses)

 Dr. Chandler has extensive experience having removed thousands of eyelid, face, neck, scalp and ear growths — including seborrheic keratoses.

-Do you have a mole for removal that sounds like a seborrheic keratosis and is in a spot you’d rather not have it?
+Do you have a mole for removal that sounds like a seborrheic keratosis and is on your face or neck?
 Call Dr. Chandler at (609) 877-2800 for our Moorestown (Cherry Hill), NJ office or (215) 885-6830 for Jenkintown (Philadelphia), PA to make an appointment to have treatment for mole removal with an expert facial plastic surgeon.